Moving to Malta from UK.

 Set up local banking, plan pension transfers (QROPS, QNUPS & International SIPPs) and put a currency strategy in place to manage GBP/EUR volatility.

-For official guidance, consult Commissioner for Revenue – Malta Tax Authority.
+For official guidance, consult Commissioner for revenue Malta tax authority.

 Step 4: Arrange Accommodation